Historical Marker Details

 HISTORIC ELDORADO DITCH 1863-1925

 A remarkable construction enterprise of its time, the ‘Eldorado Ditch’ carried water for placed mining from the Burnt River above Unity, over Eldorado Pass to Malheur City and the Willow Creek Drainage.
-Conceived and …
+Conceived and designed by William H. Packwood and constructed by Chinese labor, the ditch was started in …

 Read More